Rob Meyerson

-Robert E. "Rob" Meyerson is an American aerospace engineer and executive known for his role in the development of reusable rocket launch systems.
+Robert E. "Rob" Meyerson is an American aerospace engineer and executive.

-Meyerson is the founder of Delalune Space, a management consulting firm providing advisory services to the aerospace, mobility, technology, and financial sectors.
-He is currently an Operating Partner at C5 Capital, the executive producer for AIAA ASCEND, and a board director or advisor to numerous organizations.
+Meyerson is the co-founder and CEO of Interlune, a natural resources company focused on harvesting resources from the Moon.
+Interlune came out of stealth mode in March 2024.

 He is the former president of Blue Origin.

 Career

 Delalune Space

 Meyerson is the founder and CEO of Delalune Space, a management consulting firm providing advisory services to the aerospace, mobility, technology, and financial sectors.
-He is also an operating partner at C5 Capital, executive producer for AIAA ASCEND, and board director or advisor to numerous organizations.
+He is a board director or advisor to numerous organizations.

 Axiom Space

-In 2021, it was announced that Meyerson, an operating partner at C5 and former Blue Origin president, would be joining Axiom's board of directors and that Axiom Space had raised $130m in a new round of funding.
+In 2021, it was announced that Meyerson, former Blue Origin president, would be joining Axiom's board of directors and that Axiom Space had raised $130m in a new round of funding.

-Meyerson stated that Axiom Space is a force in the space sector, and it would become a centrepiece of the C5 Capital portfolio and enhance the vision for a secure global future.
+Meyerson stated that Axiom Space is a force in the space sector, and it would enhance the vision for a secure global future.

 Blue Origin

 Meyerson joined Blue Origin in 2003 as program manager later becoming the first company president.
 Working with company founder Jeff Bezos, Meyerson grew the company from 10 to 1500 people.
 Under Meyerson's leadership, Blue Origin developed the New Shepard system for suborbital human and research flights, and the New Glenn system for orbital human and research flights, as well as the manufacturing and test capabilities that enable these programs.
 He also developed Blue Origin into a liquid rocket engine supplier, creating and selling the BE-3 LOX/LH2 rocket engine and the BE-4 LOX/LNG rocket engine to other companies.

 From January to November 2018, Meyerson was the senior vice-president in charge of the Advanced Development Programs business unit.